Last Updated on February 19, 2021

 Heavy Duty – And, this sucker is super heavy, making me feel confident that it won’t get blown around in the many wind storms we experience here as well.

-Build a Backyard Toy Storage Shelf
+What do you need to build a Backyard Toy Storage Shelf

 This post contains affiliate links.

-- Backyard Toy Storage Shelf woodworking plans (available in my resource library)
+- Backyard Toy Storage Shelf woodworking plans

 - tape measure